You may not think your response to this election matters.

 This is so convicting for me.
 Because the call to love people and really see people the way Christ loves and sees people–is one of the most risky and wild businesses I could ever get involved in.

-We aren’t called to hide from the darkness.
+Because we aren’t called to hide from the darkness.

 We are called to live in it, and be the light.